 Helmets are required to be worn by all riders age 9 and under at all times.

-6-9-year-old may not participate in both Protégé and Walk-Trot.
+7 and 8 year olds may not participate in both Protégé and Walk-Trot.

-Participant ribbons will be awarded in the 6 and 7-year-old and under classes.
-8 Placing Rosettes will be awarded in the 8 & 9-year-old classes.
+Participant ribbons will be awarded in the 8 year old and under classes.

+8 Placing Rosettes will be awarded in the 9 year old classes.